mczal/Messaging-Security/README.md

 # Messaging-Security

-This project was designed to (simple) securing communication between user with message using Springboot (This was project assignment as a part of an interview test from Dana)
+This project was designed (simple) securing communication between user with message using Springboot (This was project assignment as a part of an interview test from Dana)

 List of tasks:
 * Create application using Java Spring -> Done using Springboot